South Florida CPA Exam Review Program

 As you may know, passing the CPA exam and becoming a licensed CPA is absolutely essential for maximizing your career potential as an accounting professional.
-But for the vast majority of candidates, passing all four parts of the CPA exam is a seemingly impossible task.
-After more than twenty years of teaching CPA exam review, I have identified several reasons why most CPA candidates (and even the brightest college graduates with the highest GPA's) routinely fall short of ever becoming a CPA.
+Because with a CPA certification, you become more valuable and more employable as you age.
+Without the CPA certification, most accountants become less emloyable as they get older and are rarely considered for executive positions such as senior accounting manager, controller, or CFO.
+But for the vast majority of CPA exam candidates, passing all four parts of the CPA exam is a seemingly impossible task.
+After more than twenty five years of teaching CPA exam review, I have identified several reasons why most CPA candidates (and even the brightest college graduates with the highest GPA's) routinely fall short of ever becoming a CPA.
 The more common reasons are as follows...

 Not having adequately mastered all of the material and essential topics of the exam.

 Weak deductive reasoning skills resulting in poor performance on the more challenging exam questions.

 Lack of intellect to comprehend the information and notice the subtle details contained in the exam questions and simulations.